 The northern part of Spain has a lot to offer.
 This article will focus on the Basque Country, Cantabria, Asturias, and Galicia; These regions are internationally known for their rich gastronomy and wild landscapes that dazzle their visitors yearly.

 Planning a road trip is always a bit more work than planning a weekend getaway.

-If you travel in the high season, one of the main things you have to consider is where you will sleep.
+If you travel in the high season, one of the main things you must consider is where you will sleep.
 Why?
 Because campsites and hotels are booked fast, you can run out of space or have to pay a lot more for a place to sleep.

 Throughout the north coast of Spain, you will find very well-equipped campsites to spend a night or a great vacation.

-Rates are usually affordable and offer all the amenities one might need to spend a night and get back on the road the next day.
+Rates are usually affordable and offer all the amenities needed to spend a night and get back on the road the next day.

 Every one of these regions they have good camping options.
 I repeat, if you travel in high season, you have to reserve your place.
-Because it is an area that is very popular and gets busy quickly and it’s perfectly ideal for a summer road trip.
+Because it is a very popular area that gets busy quickly, it’s perfectly ideal for a summer road trip.

 To make it easier for you to plan your trip, I recommend that you read these two posts that we have prepared for you:

 Places You Should Not Miss in the North of Spain

 There is so much to see in the North of Spain, especially in Cantabria, Asturias, the Basque Country, and Galicia.
 It seems almost impossible to choose just a couple of places to visit.
 So here we did that task for you.